 Also, see my previous post SQL Server 2005 Service Broker Error 15517 for another error message and solution.

-Random development on many topics by Brant Burnett
+Random development on many topics (but especially .NET) by Brant Burnett